jecki/DHParser/documentation_src/manuals/05_testing.rst

 Then, we define the the "blocks"-element::

-    blocks  = !is_heading LINE { LFF !is_heading LINE }
+    blocks  = !is_heading LINE { GAP !is_heading LINE }
     is_heading = /##?#?#?#?#?(?!#)/

 ..
-NOTE: Note that in the definition of "blocks" we use "LFF" instead of "WS" although
+NOTE: Note that in the definition of "blocks" we use "GAP" instead of "WS" although
     they are synonyms for the same whitespace-parser, because other than in the definition of the section-structure the whitespace (including empty lines) does not serve as a delimiter but is part of the content, for example in a